Gynecomastia: Adolescents

 Hormonal imbalance (elevated ratio of estrogen to androgen) during early puberty, either due to decreased androgen production from the adrenals and/or increased conversion of androgens to estrogens, leads to transient gynecomastia in adolescent males.
 It can occur in up to 65% of adolescents as early as age 10 and peaks at ages 13 and 14.
-It is self-limited in 75–90% of adolescents and usually resolves spontaneously within 1 to 3 years as pubertal progression increases testosterone levels and cause regression of breast tissue.
+It is self-limited in 75–90% of adolescents.
+Usually, it resolves spontaneously within 1 to 3 years as pubertal progression increases testosterone levels and causes regression of breast tissue.
 By age 17, only 10% of adolescent males have persistent gynecomastia.

 Older adults

 Declining testosterone levels and an increase in the level of subcutaneous fatty tissue seen as part of the normal aging process can lead to gynecomastia in older males.
-Increased fatty tissue, a major site of aromatase activity, leads to increased conversion of androgenic hormones such as testosterone to estrogens.
+Increased fatty tissue, a major site of aromatase activity, leads to increased conversion of androgenic hormones such as testosterone into estrogens.
 Additionally, levels of sex hormone binding globulin (SHBG) increase with age and bind with less affinity to estrogen than androgens.
 Put together, the elevated ratio of estrogen to androgen leads to gynecomastia, also known as senile gynecomastia in this group.
 There is a 24–65% prevalence of senile gynecomastia in older males.

 Non-physiologic

 Drugs

-An exceptional case of extreme gynecomastia in a 63-year-old man, treated with the nonsteroidal antiandrogen flutamide for prostate cancer. (a) With flutamide; (b) after discontinuation of flutamide.
+An exceptional case of extreme gynecomastia in a 63-year-old man, treated with the nonsteroidal antiandrogen flutamide for prostate cancer. (a) With flutamide, (b) after discontinuation of flutamide.
 More than 90% of cases of gynecomastia with nonsteroidal antiandrogens including flutamide are mild to moderate.

 About 10–25% of gynecomastia cases are estimated to result from the use of medications or exogenous chemicals.
 Drugs can increase estrogen activity or increase the estrogen to androgen ratio through various mechanisms, such as binding to estrogen receptors, promoting estrogen synthesis, providing precursors that can be aromatized into estrogen, causing damage to the testes, inhibiting testosterone synthesis, inhibiting the action of androgens, or displacing estrogen from SHBG.
 Drugs with good evidence for association with gynecomastia include cimetidine, ketoconazole, gonadotropin-releasing hormone analogues, human growth hormone, human chorionic gonadotropin, 5α-reductase inhibitors such as finasteride and dutasteride, certain estrogens used for prostate cancer, and antiandrogens such as bicalutamide, flutamide, and spironolactone.

 Drugs with fair evidence for association with gynecomastia include calcium channel blockers such as verapamil, amlodipine, and nifedipine; risperidone, olanzapine, anabolic steroids, alcohol, opioids, efavirenz, alkylating agents, and omeprazole.
 Certain components of personal skin care products such as lavender or tea tree oil have been reported to cause prepubertal gynecomastia due to its estrogenic and anti-androgenic effects.
 Certain dietary supplements such as dong quai and Tribulus terrestris have also been associated with gynecomastia.